Jomonse/kickstarter-analysis/README.md

 Here we can see that the smartest invest should be under £2000.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
-More or ess this is the informaion ypu could see on this Excel but you can downloaded and make you're on analysis, have fun!
+More or less this is the informaion ypu could see on this Excel but you can downloaded and make you're on analysis, have fun!